ThibaudREY/JSY-MK-354/README.md

 ### Installation

 In your own yaml file:
-* Specfy the Substitution section with pins used for communication;
+* Specify the Substitution section with pins used for communication;
 * Add link to remote package;
 * Enjoy.